-- (a) a partnership or firm, shareholders, operating, employment, or other similar type of agreement that restricts the rights of a lawyer to practice after termination of the relationship, except an agreement concerning benefits upon retirement; or - (b) an agreement in which a restriction on the lawyer's right to practice is part of the settlement of a suit or controversy, except that as part of the settlement of a disciplinary proceedings against a lawyer an agreement may be made placing restrictions on the right of that lawyer to practice.
+- (a) a firm, shareholders, operating, employment, or other similar type of agreement that restricts the rights of a lawyer to practice after termination of the relationship, except an agreement concerning benefits upon retirement; or - (b) an agreement in which a restriction on the lawyer's right to practice is part of the settlement of a suit or controversy, except that as part of the settlement of a disciplinary proceeding against a lawyer an agreement may be made placing restrictions on the right of that lawyer to practice.

-Terminology: See Rule 1.00 for a definition of "firm."
+Terminology: See Rule 1.00 for the definition of "firm."

-Rule 5.07 [Blank] Rule 5.08 Prohibited Discriminatory Activities [renumbered]
+Rule 5.07.
+Prohibited Discriminatory Activities [renumbered]

-- (a) A lawyer shall not willfully, in connection with an adjudicatory proceeding, except as provided in paragraph (b), manifest, by words or conduct, bias or prejudice based on race, color, national origin, religion, disability, age, sex, or sexual orientation towards any person involved in that proceeding in any capacity. - (b) Paragraph (a) does not apply to a lawyer's decision whether to represent a particular person in connection with an adjudicatory proceeding, nor or to the process of jury selection, nor or to communications protected as "confidential information" under these Rules.
-See Rule 1.05(a); (b).
-It also does not preclude advocacy in connection with an adjudicatory proceeding involving any of the factors set out in paragraph (a) if that advocacy: - (i1) is necessary in order to address any substantive or procedural issues raised by the proceeding; and - (ii2) is conducted in conformity with applicable rulings and orders of a tribunal and applicable rules of practice and or procedure.
+- (a) A lawyer shall not willfully, in connection with an adjudicatory proceeding, except as provided in (b), manifest, by words or conduct, bias or prejudice based on race, color, national origin, religion, disability, age, sex, or sexual orientation towards any person involved in that proceeding in any capacity. - (b) Paragraph (a) does not apply to a lawyer's decision whether to represent a particular person in connection with an adjudicatory proceeding, or to the process of jury selection, or to communications protected as "confidential information" under these Rules.
+See Rule 1.05(a)-(b).
+It also does not preclude advocacy in connection with an adjudicatory proceeding involving any of the factors set out in (a) if that advocacy:

+- (1) is necessary in order to address any substantive or procedural issues raised by the proceeding; and - (2) is conducted in conformity with applicable rulings and orders of a tribunal and applicable rules of practice or procedure.

-Terminology: See Rule 1.00 for definitions of "adjudicatory proceeding," "person," and "tribunal."
+Terminology: See Rule 1.00 for the definitions of "adjudicatory proceeding," "person," "represents," and "tribunal."